 There’s a lot of information to digest when it comes to buying life insurance for non-U.S. residents.

-Other important information to keep in mind is the minimum policy limit for non-U.S. residents is, typically, $250,000.
-Also, 70 years old is the maximum age for full policies.
+Some important details to keep in mind include the minimum policy limit for non-U.S. residents—typically, $250,000.
+Also, 70 years old is the maximum age for the issuance of full policies.

-Those who are currently active in the military or government of a foreign company are generally not eligible for life insurance in the United States.
+Those who are currently active in the military or government of a foreign country are generally not eligible for life insurance in the United States.

 Finally, it’s essential you maintain an ongoing health record.
 Some life insurance providers require you to update your health exam at least every three years.